 Fill out the form and stay tuned on the Chair, upcoming blogs and our 10 years celebration event!

-During this celebration, chairholder Prof. Dr. Ans De Vos will share her key learnings from a decade of research on sustainable careers.
+During this celebration in May 2022, chairholder Prof. Dr. Ans De Vos will share her key learnings from a decade of research on sustainable careers.

 Next, you are invited by host Lisbeth Imbo to participate in the ongoing conversation on the future of work and careers, together with thought leaders and professionals.

 Contributions of international experts, including Stijn Broecke from the OECD and London Business School Professor Lynda Gratton, will feed into the panel debates.
 They will offer new ideas that will help you to reframe the COVID-19 crisis as an opportunity to build a better future of work.
 Discover ways to reconnect employers and workers to close the talent gap: join us in setting the agenda for Next Generation Work!

 We've highlighted insights from research over the past 10 years that are relevant to build the future of work in a sustainable way.
 In 10 blog posts, we counted down to the celebration in May 2022, where we brought everything together in the celebration of 10 years of Next Generation Work.
 Read here what the Chair stands for and what have we learned from 10 years of Next Generation Work research.